awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/writing-with-agents.md

 1. Open and edit the configuration file \(as superuser if using default file access permissions\): `/etc/aws-kinesis/agent.json`

    In this configuration file, specify the files \( `"filePattern"` \) from which the agent collects data, and the name of the delivery stream \( `"deliveryStream"` \) to which the agent sends data\.
-Note that the file name is a pattern, and the agent recognizes file rotations\.
+The file name is a pattern, and the agent recognizes file rotations\.
 You can rotate files or create new files no more than once per second\.
-The agent uses the file creation timestamp to determine which files to track and tail into your delivery stream; creating new files or rotating files more frequently than once per second does not allow the agent to differentiate properly between them\.
+The agent uses the file creation time stamp to determine which files to track and tail into your delivery stream\.
+Creating new files or rotating files more frequently than once per second does not allow the agent to differentiate properly between them\.

    ```
    {